Recent changes to The UK Online Trusts Registration Service

 In most cases, it will be clear if a trust will have to register on the TRS, but this is not always the case.

-Trustees should always take specific advice based upon the circumstances of their trust but the following outlines the main features of the TRS including the recently announced changes.
+Trustees should always take specific advice based upon the circumstances of their trust, the TRS regulations and HMRC’s published guidance (including the TRS Manual) but the following outlines the main features of the TRS including the recently announced changes.
+Revised TRS regulations laid before Parliament on 6 January 2022 are due to come into effect on 9 March 2022.
+HMRC has announced that updates to its TRS Manual will be published early in 2022.

 Taxpaying Vs non-taxpaying express trusts